approov/quickstart-react-native/README.md

 ### Troubleshooting Approov rejections

 What can you do if you have integrated and registered your app with Approov and your API calls are still being blocked?
-Coonsider the following steps:
+Consider the following steps:

 1. Your app is attested every five minutes when active.
 If you recently registered an app which is running, the new Approov token may not have been fetched yet.
 Relaunching the app may be all that is required.